-24:05:25:16.
-Parent participation.
-Each district LEA shall take steps to ensure that one or both parents of the child are present at each IEP team meeting or are afforded the opportunity to participate.
+24:05:25:13.01.
+Response to intervention model.
+School districts LEAs that elect to use both parents of the child are present at each IEP team meeting or are afforded the opportunity to participate.
 The district LEA shall notify parents of the meeting early enough to ensure that they will have an opportunity to attend, scheduling the meeting at a mutually agreed-upon time and place.
-The notice to the parents shall state the purpose, time, and location of the IEP team meeting and who will be in attendance and inform the parents of the provisions relating to the participation of other individuals on the IEP team who have knowledge or special expertise about the child, including information related to the participation of the Part C service coordinator or other representatives of the Part C system at the initial IEP Team meeting for a child previously served under Part C of the IDEA.
+The notice to the parents shall state the purpose, time, and location of the IEP team meeting and who will be in attendance and inform the parents of the provisions relating to the participation of other individuals on the IEP team who have knowledge or special expertise about the child, including information related to the participation of the Part C service coordinator or other representatives of the Part C system at the initial IEP Team meeting for a child previously served under Part C of the